 Online buyers these days are used to quick delivery speeds, as most large online retailers offer 2-day delivery by ground.
 Any longer and you might not be gaining customer loyalty, but losing it instead.
 Make sure your operations are streamlined so that your target market gets their orders as quickly as possible.
 There’s nothing worse than a late Christmas present, so don’t spoil your customers’ holiday.

-You also need to consider whether you can handle the additional influx of orders during the holidays.
+You also need to consider whether you can handle the additional influx of orders from holiday shoppers.
 It’s not unusual to double, triple, or even quadruple order volume during this time of year.If you’re shipping orders yourself, determine whether you need to hire temporary workers to help you through the busy months.
 If you simply don’t have the room or the expertise required, consider outsourcing your fulfillment to a specialized service.

 Some of you will already be outsourcing your fulfillment.
 In that case, make sure that your fulfillment provider is able to meet the high standards you would want if you were doing it yourself.
 Even during the busy holiday season, these standards, such as 1-day order processing, should still be carried out for 100% of orders.
 If you’re not confident with your service, now is the time to shop around before the orders start flooding in.